 The map you receive when checking in mentions all the trails.
 It’s your guide to 20 miles of nature trails to explore.
 Some trails are more difficult than others, and the map lets you know which.
 Whatever trail you choose to hike, wear a good pair of hiking boots or shoes because some trails are steep and rugged.

 Save some energy to hike up to the Paluxy River Scenic Overlook area.
 That’s the only way to get there.
 Parking is not close by.

 Discover Hidden Finds While Geocaching

 We were excited to find out that we could look for geocaches at the park.
 Do you have the geocaching app on your phone?
 If not, get it.
 This sport is so much fun!
 We were lucky and found two geocaches and the boys were thrilled.
-If you’ve never done geocaching in Texas State Parks, this would be a brilliant place to start.
+This would be a brilliant place to start If you’ve never done geocaching in Texas State Parks.

 The Blue Hole Swimming Pool At Dinosaur Valley State Park

 The Blue Hole is a popular area to go swimming.
-There’s plenty of places to dip your feet in the water in the park, but at The Blue Hole, where it’s 20-feet deep, you can put your whole body in the water.
-Walking down the rocky ledge was quite a picture of me, but hey, I did it, and it was fun…once I got down to the swimming area, but Chastity saw a snake, and that was it for us!
+There are plenty of places to dip your feet in the water in the park, but at The Blue Hole, where it’s 20 feet deep, you can put your whole body in the water.
+Walking down the rocky ledge was quite a picture of me, but I did it, and it was fun…once I got down to the swimming area, Chastity saw a snake, and that was it for us!